basisjs/basisjs-tools-instrumenter/README.md

 ## Using with webpack

-Plugin could be used with `webpack`.
+Plugin can be used with `webpack`.
 In this case `webpack` should instrument source code by `Babel` and [babel-plugin-source-wrapper](https://github.com/restrry/babel-plugin-source-wrapper) and `basisjs-tools-instrumenter` should do everything else except instrumenting.

 Settings for Babel in `webpack.config.js`: